guillermooo/sublime-undocs/source/reference/completions.rst

 Completions
 ===========

-Completions provide and IDE-like functionality to insert dynamic content through the autocomplete list.
+Completions provide an IDE-like functionality to insert dynamic content through the autocomplete list or by pressing :kbd:`Tab`.

 File Format
 ***********

-Completions use JSON and are stored in ``.sublime-completions`` files.
+Completions are JSON files with the ``.sublime-completions`` extension.

 Structure of a Completions List
 *******************************